ositaka/soul-healing-decapcms/data/page/home.md

         link: individual
       - title: "Group "
         text: >-
+          Preparation for the session:\

+          \

           Silence or power down your electronic devices to create a distraction-free environment.
 Ensure you won't be interrupted during this sacred time.

           Prior to the session, take a few moments to center your being.
 Engage in a brief meditation or deep breathing exercises to calm your mind and prepare for the transformative healing experience.